 Noise Coming From the Back

-But before attempting any repairs on a fridge, unplug it from its outlet to ensure you will not get a severe shock, you don’t create a short circuit, or a moving part like a lever doesn’t harm you while starting unexpectedly.
+However, before attempting any repairs on a fridge, unplug it from its outlet to ensure you will not get a severe shock, avoid creating a short circuit, and prevent a moving part, such as a lever, from harming you while starting unexpectedly.
+A fan could be damaged if it is uncovered and something is in the way.

 Types of Calibrating a Refrigerator Thermometer